slamjeron/AutoGrinder/README.md

 ## Installation
 To install Auto Grinder, click <a href="https://github.com/slamjeron/linux-AutoGrinder/raw/master/autogrinder2/dist/advanstAutoGrinder.zip" download="advancedAutoGrinder">advansed auto grinder</a>, unzip the file, double click on the folder and then right click inside the folder, click Open in Turminal, then type sudo ./advanstAutoGrinder press enter then a terminal window should open.
 Then you are free to record and play macros.
+This program will only work on a Linux operating system.
+Tested most with the Ubuntu operating system.

 ## API Reference
 To build Auto Grind I used pynput to get user input, pyautogui to simulate user input, Pickle to save my programs information.